Toilet plume: Mechanism

 Experiments to test bioaerosol production usually involve seeding a toilet with bacteria or virus particles, or fluorescent microparticles, and then testing for their presence on nearby surfaces and in the air, after varying amounts of time.
 The amount of bioaerosol varies with the type of flush toilet.
 Older wash-down toilet designs produce more bioaerosol than modern siphoning toilets.
-Among modern toilets, bioaerosol production increases as qualitative flush energy increases, from low-flush gravity-flow toilets common in residences, to pressure-assisted toilets, to vigorous flushometer toilets often found in public restrooms.
+Among modern toilets, bioaerosol production increases as qualitative flush energy increases, from low-flush gravity-flow toilets common in residences to pressure-assisted toilets, to vigorous flushometer toilets often found in public restrooms.

-Lowering the toilet lid helps prevent dispersion of large droplets, however January 2024 Science authored by Gerba proved that viruses still escape in the Toilet Plume with the lid down.
-The study recommended discouraging the use of lidless toilets, and thus contradicts the US Uniform Plumbing Code specifications for public toilets.
+Lowering the toilet lid has been historically believed to help prevent the dispersion of large droplets, and some earlier studies recommended discouraging the use of lidless toilets.
+However, a January 2024 study showed that there is no statistically significant difference between having the toilet lid raised or lowered during flushes, instead recommending vigorous brushing of the toilet bowl and associated surfaces with disinfectant as a more effective method to mitigate the impact of toilet plumes.

 History

 Experiments on the bioaerosol content of toilet plumes were first performed in the 1950s.
 A 1975 study by Charles P. Gerba popularized the concept of disease transmission through toilet plumes.
 The term "toilet plume" was in use before 1999.